 Wherever there is poverty or injustice in the world it’s wrong, but to find it here, so close to my doorstep – could it be true?
 Are there really people living here in abject poverty?
 In the house next door or across the road?

-At Christians Against Poverty we see this happening, day in and day out.
+At Christians Against Poverty we see this on a daily basis.
 People whose lives have hit rock bottom.
-1 in 3 contemplating or attempting suicide, marriages on the rocks, kids going to school in worn out clothes.
+1 in 3 contemplating or attempting suicide.
+Marriages on the rocks.
+Kids going to school in worn out clothes.

 In fact, over my time at CAP, I’ve heard of monthly food shops that consist of just two bottles of lemonade and a packet of biscuits.
 People cooking on a stove in their garden.
 People too fearful to leave the house for years!
 UK poverty is real – and millions are trapped in its miserable grip.

-It’s for these people I’ll keep pushing to grow our work across the UK.
-It’s for them I’ll seek more and more churches who want to impact their communities.
+It’s for these people that I keep pushing to grow our work across the UK.
+It’s for them that I’ll seek more and more churches who want to impact their communities.
 And it’s for them that, whenever I can, however I can, I’ll ask people to join in and support CAP.

 Would you join us and help more people break free from the grip of poverty?
 Become a Life Changer today.